 Bangladesh deploys border guards after deadly anti-Modi protests

-DHAKA: Bangladesh has deployed border guards to help maintain order, a senior officer said on Saturday (Mar 27) after deadly protests by hardline Islamists against a visit by Indian Prime Minister Narendra Modi rocked the Muslim majority nation.
+DHAKA: Hundreds of people demonstrated outside a key mosque in the Bangladeshi capital on Saturday (Mar 27), as the country braces for violence a day after deadly protests by hardline Islamists against a visit by Indian Prime Minister Narendra Modi.

 Facebook has been restricted in the country, a company spokesman said after users complained they could not access the site since late Friday afternoon as images and reports of the violence were shared in social media.